openbmc/docs/designs/firmware_update_via_blobs.md

 important to your verification service.
 The value provided will be written to a known place.

+When a transfer is active, it'll create a blob_id of `/flash/active/image` and `/flash/active/hash`.

 ### Caching Images

 Similarly to the OEM IPMI Flash protocol, the flash image will be staged in a compile-time configured location.

-Other mechanisms can readily be added by adding more blob\_ids or flags to the handler.
+Other mechanisms can readily be added by adding more blob_ids or flags to the handler.

 ### Commands